Tango Mercurio Adapted Tango Program

 /Bringing Tango to People with Parkinson’s

-Emory University Professor Madeleine Hackney teaches Tango
+Emory University Professor Madeleine Hackney teaches Adapted Tango

-Tango Mercurio is excited to launch its Adapted Tango Program, designed to provide therapeutic benefit, improve the quality of life, spark joy, and promote social connection among people with Parkinson’s disease (PD) through Argentine tango.
-Developed and researched by Dr. Madeleine Hackney, a world-renowned movement scientist, the Program is informed by scientific research demonstrating tango’s unique benefits for people with PD and other motor and neurological disorders.
+Tango Mercurio is excited to launch its Adapted Tango Program, designed to provide the scientifically proven benefits of partnered and improvised dance to people with Parkinson’s disease (PD) and other movement disorders through a safe, interesting, and fun adaptation of traditional Argentine tango.
+Developed by Dr. Madeleine Hackney, a world-renowned movement scientist, and inspired by the Tango Therapy Project in Philadelphia, the Program consists of two parts: training for instructors and two five-week pilot series for people with PD and their caregivers.

 Our Adapted Tango Program is partially funded by a generous grant from the DC Commission on the Arts and Humanities.
 Please help us make up the difference by contributing to our GoFundMe campaign.
 Thank you for your support!